-- 2-course evening meal at Hotel Ullinge, overlooking Lake Södra Wixen
+- Buffet dinner at Hotel Ullinge, overlooking Lake Södra Wixen

 This morning we drive to the city of Vimmerby, a town that received its charter as far back as the 14th century.
 Today it attracts tourists because it was the background for the stories about Emil of Lönneberga, the prankster who is the hero of 12 books by Astrid Lindgren.
 Emil looks angelic, but has an amazing knack for getting into trouble and he lives in a village just outside Vimmerby.
 Lindgren was born in Näs and it was here she experienced a childhood that was a “fairy tale without end”.